rambo/arduino-tiny/avr-gcc/README.md

     rm -rf /Applications/Arduino.app/Contents/Resources/Java/hardware/tools/avr/* && pushd /usr/local/CrossPack-AVR/ && ( tar cf - * | ( cd /Applications/Arduino.app/Contents/Resources/Java/hardware/tools/avr/; tar xvpf -) ) && popd

+  3. Fix [issue #604][http://code.google.com/p/arduino/issues/detail?id=604&start=200] by patching wiring.h

+    for file in $( find /Applications/ -path '*/hardware/*/cores/*/wiring.h' ); do patch $file < round.patch; done;

+## Linux

+See above, adapt as neccessary.

+## Windows

+See above for the general idea, you will have to figure out how to handle the copying and patching by yourself.